3ev/phingy/README.md

 $ pear install Services_Amazon_S3
 ```

+This dependency is not included by Composer, as we will likely remove it in the
+future (and PEAR is very slow over Composer).

 ##Avaiable tasksets

 Phingy ships with a set of base tasks and some platform specific tasks that you can use in your project.
 Use `$ bin/phing -l` to see what's available, but a brief overview is as follows: